 This one slips through the cracks most of the time because there is no central decision-making committee, lack of finance, non-consensus etc. I’m sure you know what I mean.
 Yet many of these types of institutes need exposure.
 Websites are generally cheaper than they were before so maybe now is the time to start looking to get one.

-If you didn’t already know, Web Force is willing to provide a discount for these types of qualifying institutes, registered or not.
-For more information on how to get a discount, contact us at email@example.com.
+If you didn’t already know, Web Force provides a discount for these types of qualifying institutes, registered or not.
+For more information visit Business Start-Ups or, contact us at email@example.com.
 Also if you would like to sponsor an institute that does not have a website, you can contact us or get the institute to contact us.